Home / Blog / Supply chain planning

 Supply chain · Planning

-Supply chain planning is how teams decide what to buy, make, hold, and ship before small surprises turn into stockouts, rush freight, or slow inventory.
-This note covers the moving parts—demand, supply, inventory, logistics—and where a focused app like Varox fits (forecasting and delivery-style workflows, not a full enterprise suite).
+Supply planning is how teams decide what to buy, make, hold, and ship before small surprises turn into stockouts, rush freight, or slow inventory.
+This guide explains what supply planning is, how it differs from demand planning, and walks through a practical five-step supply planning framework you can run with a spreadsheet or a planning tool.

 Core idea: connect commercial expectations with operational limits—lead times, capacity, and service targets.
 When that link is weak, cost and risk rise together.

-Most organizations align expected demand with what they can source and deliver: procurement, production or fulfillment, inventory rules (safety stock, coverage), and how goods move between sites and channels.
+Supply planning is the process of deciding what to purchase or produce, in what quantity, and at what time, so that expected demand is met at a target service level without tying up more cash in inventory than necessary.
+It sits inside the broader discipline of supply chain planning, next to procurement, production or fulfillment, inventory rules (safety stock, coverage), and how goods move between sites and channels.
 S&OP and IBP are common labels for the cross-functional rhythm that keeps finance, sales, and operations on one coherent plan—not a single software feature.

 Planning vs. execution

-Planning sets targets and timing; execution places orders, runs warehouses, and ships.
-Weak forecasts or missing lead times break planning even when execution works hard—so demand signal quality sits near the center of modern supply chain management.
+Planning sets targets and timing; execution places purchase orders, runs warehouses, and ships.
+The difference between supply chain planning and execution is the difference between deciding and doing — and weak forecasts or missing lead times break planning even when execution works hard.
+That is why demand signal quality sits near the center of modern supply chain management.

 Building blocks worth naming